Ngibulz/backend-mobile/README.md

 3. open vscode on the folder and open terminal and run yarn install --force to override any dependency conflict
 4. after that use yarn run start
 5. ifthere any error please contact with my student email or through group leader

+-- host it on heroku, set up the env and there you go